 ~ Gift certificates are issued only in cases of documented injury or illness.
 These will be issued directly to the studio.
 Studios must provide a Master List of all performers, which shall include the name of each student, date of birth, Competition Level (Rec., Intermediate or Advanced) and a parent’s signature for each student.
 The parent’s signature constitutes a waiver of liability for Wild About Dance Competition.
 A completed form can be downloaded from the teacher’s site after the student roster has been created.
 For mailed entries, a copy of the Master List should be attached to each entry form with the names of the students highlighted that are performing in that routine.
 Please make sure that the entry form, when submitted, is complete.

-LATE ENTRIES Late entries will be accepted up to 3 weeks prior to the competition on a space-available basis.
+LATE ENTRIES Late entries will be accepted up to one (1) week prior to the competition on a space-available basis.
 Any late entries received less than 3 weeks prior to the competition will be charged a late fee of 10% of the entry fees.
 Payment for all entries mailed after the Deadline Date (see schedule for deadline date of each competition) must be submitted with a CASHIER’S CHECK / MONEY ORDER or CREDIT CARD and sent by OVERNIGHT EXPRESS MAIL.

 Solo 3:00 Minutes

 The length of entries may be extended with prior approval of a Wild About Dance Competition director.
 An additional charge of $2.00 per dancer for each routine that exceeds the time limit will be charged.

 Solo Duo/Trio Small Group ~ 4 – 9 performers